Learning to Register Unbalanced Point Pairs: Method

 We train our network using the loss function defined as $\mathcal{L}=\mathcal{L}_\mathrm{s} + \lambda_{\mathrm{g}}\mathcal{L}_\mathrm{g} + \lambda_\mathrm{p}\mathcal{L}_\mathrm{p}$, where the total loss is the weighted sum of submap matching loss $\mathcal{L}_\mathrm{s}$, super point matching loss $\mathcal{L}_\mathrm{g}$, and point matching loss $\mathcal{L}_\mathrm{p}$.
 Specifically, we define point matching loss $\mathcal{L}_\mathrm{p}$ as:

 where $\mathcal{\bar{Z}}$ is the predicted similarity matrix after solving optimal transport using Sinkhorn algorithm, $\mathcal{\hat{Z}}$ is the binary matrix that indicates groundtruth.
 If $(i,j)$ correspondence is a true correspondence then $\mathcal{\hat{Z}}(i,j)=1$, and $\mathcal{\hat{Z}}(i,j)=0$ otherwise.
-For $\mathcal{L}_{\mathrm{g}}$ and $\mathcal{L}_\mathrm{b}$, we apply the same formulation, but we calculate the overlap ratio between two patches around the super points as ground-truth soft label values.
+For $\mathcal{L}_{\mathrm{g}}$ and \jh{$\mathcal{L}_\mathrm{s}$}, we apply the same formulation, but we calculate the overlap ratio between two patches around the super points as ground-truth soft label values.
 This fact indicates that \emph{we only provide a point-wise binary matrix for the supervision}, and the similarity matrix for super point matching and submap matching are calculated with $\mathcal{\hat{Z}}$.
+Additional supervision rather than the rigid transformation matrix between query and map point clouds is not required.
 More details on calculating ground-truth similarity matrices are provided in Appendix.